nodejs/node-v0.x-archive/doc/api/zlib.markdown

 compression, but will be much faster.

-In general, greater memory usage options will mean that node has to make fewer calls to zlib, since it'll be able to process more data in a single `write` operation.
+In general, greater memory usage options will mean that node has to make fewer calls to zlib, since it’ll be able to process more data in a single `write` operation.
 So, this is another factor that affects the speed, at the cost of memory usage.